rugk/xenforo-threema-gateway/CONTRIBUTING.md

 - When adding an regular expression add a link to a sample/test set on https://regex101.com/ in the comments.
 When modifying the RegExp edit this test set and update the link.

 ### MySQL
-* Always use prepared statements.
+* Always use prepared statements if possible.

 ### XenForo
 * Intend templates correctly with tabs.